hellonico/niclojure/texten/04_Web.md

 #### Do not mock me !

+In this recipie we will see how to mock ring requests and check the result of requests to our handler.

 [Ring mock](https://github.com/weavejester/ring-mock) has been written and implemented by the inventor of the Ring framework.
+It creates request maps for the pure goal of testing.

+To include it in our project:

+    [ring-mock "0.1.3"]

+Probably the only function we need to remember for now is the *request* function.
+That is the function mocking ring requests.

+Let's see it in a quick example:

+@@@ ruby chapter03/test/chapter03/mock.clj @@@

+The Ring handler *your-handler* is the original ring handler, the remaining of the code create a test for a given request.

+No heavy server, we can target and test straight at the code level.

-#### Ring App Testing
+#### HTML based Ring App Navigation and Testing

+In this recipie we will see how to check the navigation and the content of a ring based html website.
-[Kerodon](https://github.com/xeqi/kerodon) could be the easiest way to test your Ring HTML based web site.
+[Kerodon](https://github.com/xeqi/kerodon) could be the easiest way to achieve this.

 You start by creating a session directly onto the ring handler: